Cost of Owning a Shetland Sheepdog

 Owning a Shetland Sheepdog is a significant financial commitment over their 12-14 yrs lifespan.
 While smaller breeds cost less for food and medications, they can still have expensive health conditions like dental disease and luxating patella.

-With a typical weight of 15-25 lbs and lifespan of 12-14 yrs, the Shetland Sheepdog requires thoughtful care tailored to their specific breed characteristics.
+The Shetland Sheepdog runs about 15-25 lbs at maturity with a typical 12-14 yrs life expectancy; both its health pattern and its temperament are specific enough to deserve deliberate attention.
 Living with a Shetland Sheepdog means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 First-Year Expenses